Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 #### Logged in

- - You will be taken immediately to the home page which is where upcoming concerts will be listed
+ - You will be taken immediately to the home page.

  - Browse what others have uploaded and follow the spotify link to listen.
 This will open in a new tab or the app, so the user can continue to browse while listening.